Zang3th/SalinityGL/README.md

       - cd build/
       - cmake ..
       - make
-   - Not recommended but there is an old version of the engine (everything before commit 67cf366) that builds on windows
+   - Not recommended but there is an old version of the engine (everything before commit 67cf366) that builds on Windows
       - Clone the repository and execute the .sln file

 ### License: